michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 1. <b>Copyright checks</b>
    One crucial aspect of publicly publishing content is ensuring that all content that is not original is appropriately cited and that there is permission to use the content.

-   My article used many images from Unsplash that are all open source and without a need for copyright.
+   My article used many images from Unsplash that are all open source and without copyright restrictions.

 2. <b>Citations:</b>
    I included citations for all data sources at the bottom of the article: